Bob Cameron (politician)

 In 2005, he proposed and implemented a ban on pit bull dogs, after a series of attacks by the animals which Cameron claimed were highly dangerous, a threat to children and the elderly.

+Between 2006 and 2010, he was the Police Minister.
+During this time, Bob Cameron personally signed off $$2.88M to barrister Nicola Gobbo, who was later found to be a police informant whilst she was acting for clients as their lawyer.

 On 7 October 2010, Bob Cameron announced his retirement from politics at the upcoming November 2010 election.
 He resigned the same day as fellow minister Peter Bachelor, both resignations were unexpected at the time.

 In September 2022, Cameron was appointed by the Victorian Government as Chair of WorkSafe Victoria.

 He is married with one daughter and two sons.